Draeken/Kewly/README.md

 ### For a few dollars more
 Same as recommended but with near available products (1 missing ingredient)
 ### All your cocktails
-All available products, sorted by user's appreciation.
+All available products, sorted by user's appreciation. (or random)

 ## Home - selection mode
 user can tap product to toggle selection.
 Then, user can add selection to "pin cocktails" or "add to shopping list".